flucoma/flucoma-docs/doc/MelBands.rst

 :sc-categories: Libraries>FluidDecomposition
 :sc-related: Guides/FluidCorpusManipulationToolkit, Classes/FluidMFCC
 :see-also: BufMelBands, Pitch, Loudness, MFCC, SpectralShape
-:description: Magnitudes for a number of equally spread perceptual bands.
+:description: Magnitudes for a number of perceptually evenly spaced bands.
 :discussion:

    :fluid-obj:`MelBands` returns a Mel-Frequency Spectrum comprised of the user-defined ``numBands``.
 The Mel-Frequency Spectrum is a histogram of FFT bins bundled according their relationship to the Mel scale (https://en.wikipedia.org/wiki/Mel_scale) which represents frequency space logarithmically, mimicking how humans perceive pitch distance.
 The name "Mel" derives from the word "melody".
 The Hz-to-Mel conversion used by :fluid-obj:`MelBands` is ``mel = 1127.01048 * log(hz / 700.0 + 1.0)``.
 This implementation allows to select the range and number of bands dynamically.